How much money can you earn with MLM Forever Living?

 Before we explore how much you can earn with Forever Living, let’s have a look at their marketing plan.

-Your first step on the way to earning money with Forever Living is to become an Assistant Supervisor.
+Your first step on the way to earning money with the MLM company is to become an Assistant Supervisor.
 To become an Assistant Supervisor you need to have “purchased 2 Case Credits within two consecutive months”.

 Case Credits (known as ccs) are a volume used by Forever Living to measure sales.
 In the UK, 1cc is worth around £159 wholesale and £227 retail.
 In the US it is around $214, and in Canada it’s $283.
 This means that, in order to get 1cc you need to order £159 (or $214 in the US and $283 in Canada) worth of products from Forever Living.